 Educational and other information providers on the Internet are increasingly using multimedia as a means to disseminate information.
 Multimedia poses special problems but also unique opportunities for reaching people with disabilities.
 Providing transcriptions, captions and descriptive video synchronized with the media is a real challenge.
 This course will give step-by-step instruction in how and when to provide transcriptions and synchronized captions.
 It will outline the basic hardware and software applications this work requires.
 It will give tips on how to use such tools efficiently helping outline the simplest and most efficient work flow.
 Students will be required to complete simple exercises to demonstrate their grasp of the process.

 The course is based on the realization that faculty are placing content inside a courseware management system which is responsible for achieving most Web Accessibility meaning faculty normally only need to know a limited set of accessibility features.
 The course demonstrates how faculty can achieve accessibility while using authoring applications they already know.
 Creating accessible course content can be easier than many believe.
-The course will include recorded webinars about several of the most popular Learning Management Systems.
-It will also explain how LMS systems are including features that will do some evaluation of the accessibility of content being uploaded and opportunities to rectify these deficiencies.

 Schedule for 2018: April 2, Oct.
 1Universities are required to provide some training to students with disabilities on using adaptive technology required to do their work.
 Train the trainer provides staff an initial acquaintance with the major special applications those student may need.
 The trainer cannot be expert in all these tools, but this course will provide them a solid initial acquaintance including encourage people to have some hands-on experience.